 From the wharf, it’s a 2 km (1.2 mi) walk along a most interesting boardwalk – inscribed with the names of boats and people that have visited – to the hot springs.
 Enjoy a long soak before retracing your steps.

 Clayoquot Sound is the sort of place that will call you back repeatedly over your lifetime.
 I know I’m overdue for another visit.

-- The kayaking is moderate to difficult depending on if you paddle the inside passage or the exposed coast.
+Level of difficulty: I’d rate kayaking Clayoquot Sound moderate to difficultdepending on if you paddle the inside passage or the exposed coast.
 Paddling against the current or in big swells increases the level of difficulty.

-- The kayaking is best in the summer but you can comfortably do it between May and October if the weather cooperates.
+Best time to kayak: Kayaking Clayoquot Sound is best in the summer, but you can comfortably do it between May and October if the weather cooperates.

 Rentals: You can rent sea kayaks in Tofino right at the water’s edge.